-Indeed, if the mild difference matters in your case and you’re keenly interested in getting the most natural aesthetic result, then you should consider silicone implants.
-However, if you prefer a firmer more substantial appeal, then saline implants are what you should look into.
+Indeed, if you’re interested in getting the most natural aesthetic result, you should consider silicone implants.
+However, if you prefer a firmer more substantial look, then saline implants are what you should look into.

 4- breast tissue

-According to the FDA, it is recommended that women opt for silicone implants if they’d over 22 years of age.
-Saline implants are an available option for women of ages 18 and older.
+According to the FDA, silicone implants are suitable for women over 22 years of age.
+Saline implants are available option for women of ages 18 and older.
 There are no health factors that create differences.
 However, implant manufacturers refuse to cover warranty for patients younger than 22 years of age.
-That being said, getting silicone implants at the age of 18 is legal.
+Thus, getting silicone implants at the age of 18 is legal.

 Silicone implants come in more varying shapes than do saline implants as silicone gel is far more form-stable than is saline water.
 For a more specific look in mind, it’s better to opt for silicone implants.